jax-ml/jax/docs/notebooks/Custom_derivative_rules_for_Python_code.md

 +++ {"id": "HowvqayEuy-H"}

 A limitation to this approach is that the argument `f` can't close over any values involved in differentiation.
 That is, you might notice that we kept the parameter `a` explicit in the argument list of `fixed_point`.
-For this use case, consider using the low-level primitive `lax.custom_root`, which allows for deriviatives in closed-over variables with custom root-finding functions.
+For this use case, consider using the low-level primitive `lax.custom_root`, which allows for derivatives in closed-over variables with custom root-finding functions.

 +++ {"id": "Dr0aNkBslfQf"}